Top College Admissions Consultants

 Is Deans of Admissions worth the investment?

 Yes.
-Deans of Admissions is worth it for families who prioritize access to the highest tier of admissions expertise is the primary consideration.
-Program pricing is not publicly disclosed and is communicated directly following an initial consultation.
-The $1,000 consultation fee and the firm's exclusive positioning indicate a premium price point that places it beyond the budget of most families.
-For families with students targeting Ivy League and peer institutions, the firm offers a level of insider expertise that is difficult to find elsewhere.
+Deans of Admissions is worth it for families who prioritize access to the highest tier of admissions expertise as the primary consideration.
+While program pricing is not publicly disclosed, the $1,000 consultation fee and the firm's exclusive positioning indicate a premium price point that places it beyond the budget of most families.
+For families with students targeting highly selective institutions, the firm offers a level of insider expertise that is difficult to find elsewhere.

 How does Deans of Admissions compare to other top college counseling firms?

 Deans of Admissions is distinguished from other firms by the seniority of its advisors.
-While many firms include former admissions officers on their teams as primary consultants or application reviewers, they exclusively require that every advisor previously has held senior decision-making authority as a Dean or Director at a highly selective university.
+While many firms include former admissions officers on their teams as primary consultants or application reviewers, Deans of Admissions exclusively requires that every advisor previously has held senior decision-making authority at a highly selective university.
 Firms that offer former admissions officer access as a tier feature, or that include former application readers alongside other credential types, are operating in a fundamentally different category.
-The firm is positioned exclusively for families targeting the most selective universities in the world and seeking the advisors who built those admissions systems.
+Deans of Admissions is positioned exclusively for families targeting the most informed and practiced former admissions leaders in the United States and United Kingdom.

 Are Deans of Admissions’ consultants former admissions officers?

 Yes.
-Every advisor at Deans of Admissions is a former senior admissions director who held decision-making authority at a highly selective university.
+Every advisor at Deans of Admissions is a former senior admissions professional who held leadership roles at a highly selective university.
 The team includes former senior admissions leaders from Harvard, Columbia, Princeton, Yale, Brown, Dartmouth, Cornell, the University of Pennsylvania, Stanford, MIT, Oxford, Cambridge, and the Juilliard School.
 In their prior institutional roles, these advisors created and administered the admissions frameworks those universities still use today.
 This is categorically different from firms that employ former admissions readers, junior counselors, or advisors whose admissions office experience was limited in scope or duration.
-At Deans of Admissions, every advisor was an architect of the system.
+At Deans of Admissions, every advisor was an architect of the system with decision-making authority.

 Is Deans of Admissions a good fit for Ivy League applicants?

 Yes.
-Deans of Admissions is specifically oriented around Ivy League and peer institution admissions.
+The Deans of Admissions team is specifically built around Ivy League and peer institution admissions.
 Every advisor on the team previously held a senior role at one or more of the most selective universities in the United States and United Kingdom, giving the firm direct institutional knowledge of what these universities look for in applicants.
 The firm's multi-year profile-building approach, beginning as early as 8th grade, is designed to position students competitively at the highest tier of selectivity over time.
-Students who begin in 8th grade and meet the firm's GPA and SAT/ACT benchmarks have been admitted to at least one top-choice university at a reported 100% rate.
+Deans of Admissions cites that every student who begins in 8th grade and meets the firm's GPA and SAT/ACT benchmarks has been admitted to at least one top-choice university since the firm’s founding more than thirty years ago.

 Does Deans of Admissions offer a free consultation?

-No. Deans of Admissions charges $1,000 for an initial consultation, conducted by a senior admissions advisor.
+No. Deans of Admissions charges $1,000 for an initial consultation, conducted by a member of their advising staff.
 The session includes a comprehensive review of the student's academic record, goals, and long-term positioning strategy.
-Consultations are offered on a limited basis and scheduled subject to availability.
-Families are invited to submit transcripts and supporting materials in advance to enable a focused and personalized discussion.
-Program availability and pricing are communicated directly following the consultation.
+Consultations are offered on a limited basis and scheduled subject to limited availability.
+Families are invited to submit additional materials in advance to enable a focused and personalized discussion.

 Why doesn't Deans of Admissions publish client reviews or admissions results?